The Story (continued)

 Roger: Jack Phillips.
 Western sales manager for Kingby Electronics.

-Eve: No, you're not.
-You're Roger Thornhill of Madison Avenue, and you're wanted for murder on every front page in America, and don't be so modest.
+you're wanted for murder on every front page in America, and don't

 Roger: Whoops!